 Tap Emergency call at the bottom of the Home screen to dial 9-1-1.
 Tap Yes to activate the call.

 Activate Emergency mode

 Note: You will be able to use the Phone app to make a call to a specified contact and also to make emergency calls.
-You can also turn on the flash and sound alarms and send your location information to others in a message.
+You can also turn on the flashlight and sound alarms and send your location information to others in a message.

 Navigate the Emergency mode Home screen

-The Emergency Mode interface is very different from the regular interface you are used to.
+The Emergency mode interface is very different from the regular interface you are used to.
 Here's what it looks like:

-Flashlight: Turn on or off the flashlight.
+Flashlight: Turn the flashlight on or off.